 You may or may not get a paper receipt in return.

-The only exceptions to this rule (that I’m aware of) is when travelling from Tbilisi to Mtskheta or Tbilisi to Telavi.
-In these instances, you can buy tickets from the counter at the station and present the receipt to the driver before you board.
+Some bus stations including Kutaisi Central and Akhaltsikhe have ticket desks where you must buy paper tickets in advance.
+Similarly when travelling from Tbilisi to Mtskheta, Gori, Western Georgia, or Tbilisi to Telavi, you can buy tickets from the counter at the station and present the receipt to the driver before you board.

 Marshrutka stations (vagzali in Georgian) vary from ‘proper’ bus terminals with tickets desks to informal roadside stations with little more than a bench seat.
-They can be a tad chaotic, especially in the larger stations in Tbilisi, Kutaisi and Batumi.
+They can be a tad chaotic, especially in the larger stations in Tbilisi and Batumi.